marlon360/rki-covid-api/README.md

 - data per state and district
 - time series for every state and district
 - maps for states and districts
-- Count of the weekly carried out PCR-Tests, Count of positiv tests and positiv quotes
+- Number of performed PCR-test, number of positive tests and positivity rate

 ## Endpoints